agoragames/torus/README.rst

         # database.
 Without it, values will be strings.
 Must accept a string
         # value and can return anything.
 Defaults to long_or_float, which
         # tries to cast to a long and failing that, cast to a float.
+        # long_or_float is available for all schemas to use.
         read_func: float

         # Optional, is a function applied to all values when writing.
 Can be